ZONE Palm Springs

 Project Timeline

-The Zoning Code Update launched in April 2024 and is expected to be adopted by March 2026.
+The Zoning Code Update launched in April 2024 and is expected to be adopted by Spring 2027.

 Click here to view an enlarged version of the below timeline.